efuquen/cpp_crash_course/docs/chapter3.md

 ## Employing References

+Emphasizes that references can't be reassigned with an example.

 ## this Pointers

+Describes how in classes the keyword `this` is a pointer to the current object.

 ## const Correctness

+Introduces `const` as compile enforcement of immutability, use it!

 ### const Arguments

+`const` references and pointers function arguments enforce read-only arguments.

 ### const Methods

+A `const` method cannot modify it's object's state. `const` arguments can only be used with `const` methods, `const` is viral.

 ## const Member Variables

+A `const` member of a class can never be modified, even if the `struct` itself is not passed in as a `const` argument.

 ## Member Initializer Lists

+You can initialize `const` member variables with initialization lists.
+Afterwards they cannot be modified.

 # auto Type Deduction

+Type inference in C++.

 ## Initialization with auto

+Prefer universal initilization, covered prevoiusly.
+Benefits of `auto` is it saves typing and is more reslient to refactoring.

+**Question 3.4**: *The text makes no mention of cons, what could be the cons of* *using `auto`?*

 ## auto and Reference Types

+You can add modifiers to to `auto` like references, pointers, and `const`.

 ## auto and Code Refactorings

+Gives example of easier refactorings with `auto`.

+**As a general rule, use `auto` always.**

+The above is a controversial opinion.